List of One Piece characters: Helmeppo

 He is voiced by Koichi Nagano in the Japanese version.
 In the English adaptions of the series, he is voiced by Sean Schemmel in the 4Kids dub.
 In the Funimation dub, he is voiced by Troy Baker in EPs 2-3 and EP280, before the role was recast to Mike McFarland.
+In the live-action series, Helmeppo is portrayed by Aidan Scott.